jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/lab-5-Optional/README.md

-# Lab5 - Advanced Automation Scripts
+# Lab5 - Advanced Automation in Xray

 ## CONFIGURE SETTINGS
 #### CONFIGURE WORKERS COUNT FOR XRAY PROCESSES (ONLY for SELF-HOSTED)